128technology/docs/docs/intro_installation_byol_azure_mist.md

 The following infrastructure must exist in your Azure subscription:
 * A VNet where the Session Smart Router (SSR) will be deployed.
 * An Availability Set where the SSR will be deployed.
-* The existing VPC is segmented with the following subnets.
+* The existing VNet is segmented with the following subnets.
 The role of each subnet is described below.

 #### Public Subnet
-This subnet must provide connectivity to enable communication with external/remote SSR peers.
-For Mist-managed deployments, this subnet should also provide access to the Mist cloud infrastructure.
+This subnet must provide connectivity to enable communication with external/remote SSR peers as well as access to the Mist cloud infrastructure.

 #### Private Subnet
 This subnet must provide connectivity to internal workloads within the cloud.